 Waa igu dambeysaa inaa dhaho "waan ku jeclahay"

-A little translation into Somali (a Cushitic language close to the Semitic languages) of my (Af-Maxaad Tiri, Af-Soomaali, Common Somali, Soomaaliga, Standard Somali).
-There are several dialects which are not necessarily mutually comprehensible.
+A little translation into Somali (Af-Ashraaf, Af-Maxaad Tiri, Af-Soomaali, Common Somali, Soomaaliga, Standard Somali, Degodia, Northern Somali, Ogaden, Wardei Ashraaf, Benaadir), a Cushitic language close to the Semitic languages.
+As you see, there are several dialects which are not necessarily mutually comprehensible.
 The Somali is the only Cushitic language to have a written expression.
 Nearly two tens of millions of speakers speak Somali, a Semitic Hamito language of the Horn of Africa.
 In Somalia, it is the official language, it is also spoken in Djibouti, Ethiopia, and Kenya.
 Following Somalian independence in 1960 two alphabets were selected, from many contenders, for writing the language.
 One was Roman, the other Osmanian, which contained elements of both Arabic and Ethiopic scripts.
 In 1973, however, when Somali was made the country's official language, the goverment decreed that it would be written in the Roman alphabet.